TimothyByrd/ChaosHelper/README.md

 __`townZones`__ defines the areas that are considered to be "towns".
 The commands noted as "town only" - highlight items, show junk items and test pattern - will only work when the tool thinks you are in a town zone.
 If no town zones are defined, then the tool will treat every area as a town zone.
-If you want protection from accidentally pressing one of the hightlight hotkeys while in combat, then uncomment the list of zones, and add you hideout to the list.
+If you want protection from accidentally pressing one of the highlight hotkeys while in combat, then uncomment the list of zones, and add you hideout to the list.

 __`currency`__ This array allows specifying minimum desired amounts for currencies and to put code in the loot filter to display them then the currency tab contains less than those amounts.
 This lets you run a stricter loot filter, but show certain currencies when the supply in your currency tab runs low.